 1. Pecan Topping

-The pecan topping is definitely the easiest.
+The pecan topping is definitely the easiest topping for pumpkin bread.
 Just chop up some pecans and sprinkle them on top of the batter right before you pop the loaves in the oven.

-Pecans go great with pumpkin, but walnuts, pistachios, hazlenuts, or even toasted pumpkin seeds would make a great crunchy topping on this bread!
+Pecans go well on pumpkin bread, but walnuts, pistachios, hazelnuts, or even toasted pumpkin seeds would make a great crunchy topping on this pumpkin bread!